algomo/knowledge-base/docs/docs/data-sources/Tags.md

 Response: The Math & Logic program is unavailable for middle school students.
 You can find a list of ...
 ```

+The second intent applies to parents with children of education levels other than middle school, so it has the `Role:Parent` tag and no Education Stage tag.

 ```
 Intent: Where can I find the Math & Logic Program?
 Tags: Role - Parent
 Response: You can find a list of programs...
 ```

+##### Tag: Role - Student
 Similarly, the student branches are shown below.

 ```